abdelmaksou/blind/README.md

 <img height='175' src="./app/src/main/res/mipmap-xxxhdpi/ic_launcher.png" align="left" hspace="1" vspace="1">

 # RepEye
 is an Android Application for people who are blind.
 The application simulates some of the basic function of human eye, object detection and reading.
-RebEye has a user-friendly exprience for both blind and others as the application uses computer generated voice to guide the user through the different screens.
+RebEye has a user-friendly experience for both blind and others as the application uses computer generated voice to guide the user through the different screens.

 ## Screenshots